nestauk/flow-temp-toolkit/src/principles/2-check-eligibility.md

     heading: Users who require a higher than average heating demand.
     details: >+
       <p>If a member of a household requires higher than average indoor
-      temperatures caution should be employed when providing guidance around lowering flow temperatures.</p>
+      temperatures, caution should be employed when providing guidance around lowering flow temperatures.</p>

       <br>